yelfaram/van-life/README.md

 This is my solution to the [VanLife project on Scrimba](https://scrimba.com/learn/reactrouter6)

 ## Overview
-An app for renting decked-out travel vans for your next road trip adventure
+A mobile web app for renting decked-out travel vans for your next road trip adventure

 ### Concepts
 Through this project, I will be able to reinforce my knowledge of React Router 6.